vaamonde/infra-cisco/02-project/02-cenario-B/Etapa-008-ConfiguracaoDaRotaEstaticaPadrao-Routers-Switch.md

 #02_ Configurando a Interface do Roteador 1941 do Cenário A no Cisco Packet Tracer;<br>
 #03_ Configurando a Rota Padrão no Router 1941 do Cenário A no Cisco Packet Tracer;<br>
 #04_ Configurando a Rota Padrão no Switch Multilayer 3650 do Cenário B no Cisco Packet Tracer;<br>
-#05_ Configurando a Rota Padrão no Router 4321 do Cenário B no Cisco Packet Tracer;<br>
+#05_ Configurando a Rota Padrão e Rota Estática no Router 4321 do Cenário B no Cisco Packet Tracer;<br>
 #06_ Verificando as Configurações de Rotas no Router e Switch no Cisco Packet Tracer.

 **OBSERVAÇÃO IMPORTANTE:** COMENTAR NO VÍDEO DO CONFIGURAÇÃO DO CISCO PACKET TRACER SE VOCÊ CONSEGUIU FAZER A CONFIGURAÇÃO COM A SEGUINTE FRASE: *Configuração da Rota Estática do Cenário B do Cisco Packet Tracer realizado com sucesso!!! #BoraParaPrática*